April is Active Dog Month

-When it comes to the best dog food for dental health, you’ll want to choose food that has the Veterinary Oral Health Care (VOHC) seal.
-This seal is found on products that are meant to reduce plaque and tartar on your dog’s teeth.
+When it comes to dog food for dental health, food that has the Veterinary Oral Health Care (VOHC) seal are products that are meant to reduce plaque and tartar on your dog’s teeth.
 Here are a couple of options to research further:

-Some dog treats and chews are also made to help your dog’s teeth stay healthy — again, check for that VOHC seal.
-Some options include GREENIES Grain-Free Natural Dental Dog Treats that can clean your dog’s teeth all the way down to the gum and Ventradent Rawhide Dental Chews reduce the bacteria that cause plaque buildup and help freshen your dog’s breath too.
+Some dog treats and chews are also made to help your dog’s teeth stay healthy — again, check for the VOHC seal.
+One option includes Greenies Grain-Free Natural Dental Dog Treats that can clean your dog’s teeth all the way down to the gum.

 Similarly to dog foods, many cat foods and treats are made especially for dental health, too.